minute read

 IMPORTANT: If this delay is not compatible with your production environment, use Command Queue.

 Command Queue lets you queue multiple commands on the controller to prevent overhead and delay.
 Some AeroScript commands are available only in Command Queue because they cannot accept this overhead and delay.
 These commands include all the AeroScript commands that require Lookahead Synchronization, such as velocity blending, cutter radius compensation, and corner rounding.
 If you execute a series of MovePt() or MovePvt() commands, this process also requires a command queue.
 If you do not use one, your profile will stutter and drop out because of the delay that occurs between the commands.
 If you are doing submillisecond PVTs, you must add the PVTs inside of a CriticalSectionStart() / CriticalSectionEnd() block.
 If you do not use the critical section functions, the motion will not be continuous.
-Refer to the Task Scheduling section on the Task and Program Functions page for more information.
+Refer to the Task Scheduling section of Task and Program Functions for more information.

 A command queue on a task stores all the AeroScript commands that you add.
 It executes them sequentially in the order that they were added, which is a first-in, first-out process.
 If you add AeroScript commands to the command queue, the C function that you called to add the commands does not block unless the conditions that follow occur: